bioinformatics-core-shared-training/crukci-cluster-transition/session1-shell.md

 $ cd            # brings you to highest level of your home directory
 ```

 > :computer: **EXERCISE** [Download Session 1 data ](https://github.com/bioinformatics-core-shared-training/crukci-cluster-transition/raw/master/session1-data.zip), save file onto your computer and unzip it.
+The downloaded data contains Nelle Nemo's home directory.
+Nelle Nemo is a marine biologist, she has just returned from a six-month survey of the [North Pacific Gyre](http://en.wikipedia.org/wiki/North_Pacific_Gyre), where she has been sampling gelatinous marine life in the [Great Pacific Garbage Patch](http://en.wikipedia.org/wiki/Great_Pacific_Garbage_Patch).
 >
-> Open a Terminal window, navigate to the downloaded file and enter into its contents, and go to `nelle` directory.
+> Open a Terminal window, navigate to the downloaded file and enter into its contents, go to `nelle` directory.
 Draw a diagram of `nelle`'s directories and files structure.
 Do not use a graphical interface, only the command line please!
 >
 > :tada: Congratulations! :thumbsup: You did it! :wink: